 I like to compare it to fashion: the percentage of people who wear the esoteric creations on runway models is extremely tiny.
 But those principles filter down into virtually every aspect of the clothing industry.
 They influence what's sold in every clothing outlet in the world.
-Even though most of us have no idea what runway fashion influenced the clothes we buy, those clothes wouldn't exist if there hadn't been one.
+Even though most of us have just a vague idea what runway fashion influenced the clothes we buy, those clothes wouldn't exist if there hadn't been one.

 Like fashion, many recent trends in cooking have been influenced by the modernist cuisine movement.
 Things you'd never heard of 5 years ago are becoming commonplace.
 You may not be making toast foam for dinner or striped omelets for breakfast, but your cooking has almost certainly been affected by many of the principles of modernist cuisine.
 Most importantly, these principles include an emphasis on understanding the science of food and cooking, and the pursuit of knowledge and understanding in the kitchen.

 How Can Modernist Cuisine Improve Home Cooking?